In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Disclosure: This Betterment review may contain affiliate links.
 This means we earn a small commission (at no additional cost to you) if you purchase a product through our links.

 Betterment is a leader as a simple, low-cost robo-advisor.
-Indeed, with low management fees and tax-loss harvesting, it makes automation easy.
-In this Betterment review, we'll take a deep dive into Betterment's features and how they stack up.
+With low management fees and tax-loss harvesting, it makes automation easy.
+And in this Betterment review, we dive deep into one of our favorite robo-advisors.

-Robo-advisors make financial planning much easier and far less stressful.
-So, let's dive right in and take a look at everything Betterment has to offer.
+Robo-advisors make financial planning much easier and less stressful.
+So, let's dive right in and take a look at what Betterment has to offer.

 What is Betterment?